-DUI related driver’s license suspensions dui to felony DWI are always a point of contention for those charged with drinking and driving related offenses.
+DUI related Colorado driver’s license suspensions DUI to felony DWI (aggravated DUI)is always a point of contention for those charged with drinking and driving-related offenses.
 With a blood alcohol level (B.A.C.) of OVER a .08, but under a 0.17, the Department of Motor Vehicles in the State of Colorado would revoke a driver’s license for a period of 9 months.
-If a revoked driver chose to bypass the 9 month license revocation, the driver, after one month of no driving, could have an “Interlock device” placed in his vehicle and could drive for the remaining 8 months.
+If a revoked driver chose to bypass the 9-month license revocation, the driver, after one month of no driving, could have an “Interlock device” placed in his vehicle and could drive for the remaining 8 months.
 If the driver complied with all of the rules and regulations set forth for use of the Interlock device, the Department of Motor Vehicles could allow the removal of the device after FOUR months of use.

 Finally, in cases where a driver REFUSED to take a blood or breath test, the Department of Motor Vehicles would revoke a license for a period of ONE YEAR.
 This revocation would be WITHOUT any ability to make use of an interlock device.
 A strict one year, no driving suspension.
 Additionally, an additional year of no driving would be added if the driver was convicted of a 12 point DUI offense.

 We now have House Bill 1168 (2012 Colo.
 HB.
 1168), which changed what we have come to expect from the Department of Motor Vehicles and eases some of the restrictions on Colorado drivers.
 In Colorado, House Bill 1168 repealed and reenact, with amendments, Colorado Revised Statute, §42-2-132.5.